GettEngineering/logging-go/errpot/README.md

 ## Description:

-Very convinient if used together with a [logpot](https://github.com/gtforge/logging-go/edit/master/logpot):
+Very convenient if used together with a [logpot](https://github.com/GettEngineering/logging-go/edit/master/logpot):

 ```
 log := logpot.WithFields(...)